otlw/assess/README.md

 change that play around with the parameters in `/migrations/3_fund_users.js` and `/migrations/4_add_members_to_mew.js` respectively.

-If you just want to deploy the network, temporarily remove these two files from the migrations-folder.
+If you don't want to distribute tokens or add initial members, temporarily remove the respective migrations-file from the folder.

 #### 3) Deploy